grow/grow/content/docs/documents.md

 ### title

-Returns the document's canonical title.
+Returns the document's canonical title as defined by `$title`.

     {{doc.title}}